anduckhmt146/CSE_SE_CO3001_UWC2.0/README.md

 # UWC 2.0 Project

-A UWC 2.0 is a assignment project for the subject Software Engineering at HCMUT in Semester 221.
+An UWC 2.0 is a project for the subject Software Engineering at HCMUT in Semester 221, which provides an effective solution for urban waste collection business problems.

 # Tech Stack